 About

-Pianist Libby Burgess is well-known on concert stages across Britain, playing regularly in the country’s major halls and festivals and on Radio 3.
+Pianist Libby Burgess is well-known on concert stages across Britain, playing regularly in the country’s major halls and festivals, and on Radio 3.

 Currently undertaking a nationwide Bach marathon, ‘Project 48’, Libby is performing the whole of Bach’s Well-Tempered Clavier (‘The 48’) in every one of England’s 48 counties, in venues ranging from cathedrals and concert halls to houses, schools, barns and gardens.
-To date the project has raised over £30,000 for Help Musicians, Live Music Now, Future Talent and Youth Music.
+To date the project has raised over £32,000 for Help Musicians, Live Music Now, Future Talent and Youth Music.

 New Paths is in many ways the creative highlight of Libby’s year.
 Distinctive for its fresh presentation of outstanding music-making, for its bold programming of little-known repertoire, and for its interwoven programmatic threads – inspired by the beauty, heritage and community of its hometown of Beverley in the East Riding of Yorkshire – the festival has rapidly built up a significant profile not only in the region but also across the UK.

-Libby is convinced that many of the most interesting musicians have a variety of musical interests, and that all types of music-making feed into and enhance one another.
+Libby was formerly Head of Keyboard at Eton College, and is an experienced piano tutor, chamber music coach, adjudicator, workshop leader, speaker and writer.
+She is convinced that many of the most interesting musicians have a variety of musical interests, and that all types of music-making feed into and enhance one another.
 Whilst now primarily a recitalist, her own musicianship is informed by the diverse range of experience she has garnered along the way – from repetiteuring or continuo playing to producing recordings, from organ performance or training choral societies to chorus-directing professional chamber choirs and opera productions.
-She is in demand as speaker and writer, and particularly enjoys writing programme notes to contextualise her own programming.

-Libby was formerly Head of Keyboard at Eton, and is an experienced piano tutor, chamber music coach, adjudicator and workshop leader.
-She is firmly of the belief that music makes life better, and should be available to all: she loves working in outreach contexts that seek to overcome barriers and share the power of music with everyone.
+Libby is firmly of the belief that music makes life better, and should be available to all: a regular guest at Chetham’s School of Music, National Youth Choirs of Great Britain and Young Sounds, she loves working in contexts that seek to overcome barriers and share the power of music with everyone.

 Please note: this page is not intended for reproduction in concert programmes: please visit the Downloads page to find shorter and more suitable biographies for that purpose.